RavenNevermore/MarioCards/README.md

 # Table Setup

-Shuffle the **shop cards** and playce them on the center of the table, face down.
+Shuffle the **shop cards** and place them on the center of the table, face down.
+Then put a number of cards, equal to the number of players from the shop open in front, for the players to choose from.

+Shuffle the **event cards** and place then on the center of the table, face down.
+Hand out 7 cards to every player from that deck.
+If a player does not get a single **movement card** this way, he may redraw and put his initial cards on the discard pile.

+The player that does the best Mario impression ("It'se meee, Marioo") begins.
+The game is played in a clockwise fashion.

 # Contents